salrashid123/grpc_web_with_gke/README.md

 - ![images/grpc_web.png](images/grpc_web.png)

+>> Please note, if all you need to do is grpc+ingress+gke, please see [exapmple grpcIngress deployment](https://github.com/GoogleCloudPlatform/gke-networking-recipes/tree/master/ingress/single-cluster/ingress-custom-grpc-health-check/example)

 You can read more about gRPC and gRPC-web in the references cited below.

 ## gRPC Transcoding vs gRPC Web vs gRPC Native